ALBERTO CASTRO NUNES AND ANTONIO MARÍA BRAGA

 – Close to Odemira we find the Casa do Peter, carried out in 1999, with typical forms and materials of the region, among which we can highlight stone, wood and the resplendent whitewashings.

 – In the surrounding areas of this Museum they also carried out the School of Arts and Crafts of Odrinhas, originally planned to give technical training in the fields of the many restoration works that the archaeological vestiges arisen from the adjacent site demanded during different moments.
 Today, it is dedicated to the training of different artisanal crafts.
-It is distributed around a triangular courtyard and each one of the volumes which shape it was given a different sort of character.
+It is distributed around a triangular courtyard and the shape of each was given a different character.
 The building which holds the classrooms and offices has an open archery opening towards the courtyard at ground level and a loggia above it.
 The workshops are covered by a wooden structure which continues over the courtyard to create a porch with wooden posts acting as its sustaining elements.
 The facades of both buildings towards the courtyard are much disfigured today due to a recent unfortunate intervention, which invalidates the capacity of these systems to control the temperature during the different times of the year of the spaces connected to them.
 Towards the street, a tower indicates where the main access is located, and at the top of it we find an indoor room with a beautiful wooden structure.

 – Continuing their relationship with cinematography, they carried out the headquarters for the Portuguese Cinematheque in Lisbon, opened in 2003.
 The project parts from the premise of the restoration and refurbishment of a historic building located in number 39 of the Rua Barata Salgueiro.
 This building is the heart of the Cinematheque, and, wrapping it, various volumes were erected, extending themselves towards the inside of the block to create a large courtyard towards which a series of other spaces open: a cafeteria, a bookshop and a luminous double-height gallery.
 This last element connects the new elements with the former building and the screening rooms located at the ground floor.
 For this space they designed vertical supporting elements and hand rails whose details connect this space with its function, being inspired by rolls of film, spreading out from one element to another.